 The INR Testing Procedure

-Before undergoing the INR test, patients should always inform their doctors of any prescribed or over-the-counter medications, vitamins, supplements or herbal remedies they are taking, because these products may interfere with the accuracy of test results.
+Before undergoing the INR test, patients should always inform their doctors of any prescribed or over-the-counter medications, vitamins, supplements or herbal remedies they are taking, because these products may interfere with the accuracy of test results and may affect the INR, itself.

-During the INR test, the healthcare professional takes a sample of the patient’s blood, which is collected in a sterile vial.
+During the INR test, the healthcare professional takes a sample of the patient's blood, which is collected in a sterile vial.
 Chemicals are then added to the blood sample, and the clotting time of the plasma is precisely measured.
-Apart from the sting of needle insertion and a small throbbing at the withdrawal site, the INR testing procedure is not uncomfortable.
+Apart from the sting of needle insertion, the INR testing procedure is not uncomfortable.
 As long as it is performed under sterile conditions, there is no risk involved.

 INR Test Results

-Patients taking blood-thinning medications are presented with test results as the international normalized ratio (INR).
+Patients taking blood-thinning medications are presented with the international normalized ratio (INR).
 For those on blood thinners, the effective range is usually 2.0 to 3.0.
 Patients whose reading is higher have blood that clots too slowly; patients who reading is lower have blood that clots too quickly.
-An INR range of 2.0 to 3.0 is generally effective for people taking warfarin who need full anti-coagulation, but it may need to be slightly higher in other situations.
+An INR range of 2.0 to 3.0 is generally effective for people taking warfarin who need full anti-coagulation, but it may need to be slightly higher in other situations such as for patients with mechanical heart valves.